-- Reimbursement of an entry clearance (visa) application for you only.
+- Reimbursement of an entry clearance (visa) application for the fellow only

 - Depending on your fellowship type, a departure allowance, paid once you have arranged to leave the UK at the end of your award.

-- A contribution of up to £75 for TB testing, where this is required for your visa application.
+- A contribution of up to £75 for TB testing, where this required.

 - Depending on your fellowship type, a travel top-up allowance, paid once you have arrived in the UK.

-- Reimbursement of the Immigration Health Surcharge or a contribution towards travel insurance pro-rated up to £200.
+- Reimbursement of the Immigration Health Surcharge or a contribution towards travel insurance of up to £200

-b) The following award components are paid directly to the provider on your behalf:
+b) The following award components are paid directly to the provider on behalf of the fellow: